 So what would be the next, seventh dimension of existence?
 Scientists have long ago realized that the visible universe is not all that exists, and in the thirties of the last century, they began to give names to subtle aspects of our universe.
 Physicists have gradually discovered that there is a mysterious “dark energy-matter” which, compared to the visible matter, occupies a much higher percentage of the overall content of the universe – up to 99.5 percent!
 And this force holds stars and planets in their places and paths because the gravitational forces are not strong enough to be the only element that affects the positions and movements of the celestial bodies.
 But what is this “dark energy-matter” in fact?
 For a long time none of the academics have dared to talk about its quality and nature, and then came the Italian astrophysicist Giuliana Conforto, who claims that dark energy-matter is no less than agape – cosmic (mystical) love!
 And this universal, unconditional love is a tangible force that we cannot relativize.
 It is a real power that I consider to be the source of a human energy field or aura.

 As man is a multidimensional being, so the first subtle level of his multidimensionality is the energy body called “aura,” and the energy organs called “chakras,” which serve as a means of direct expression of unconditional love.
 Chakras are therefore primarily centers of energetic communication.
 Chakras are also the sources of energy cords that we use to connect with close people (family members and partners).
 Using these cords, we create what is known as “intimate relationships.”
-Relationships thus become the third force that is formed out of the interaction of two or more people; relationships live their own lives, even independently of the persons who make them.
-The energy cords that we use to create intimate relationships are our energetic organs that we don’t have on the physical level, but we do have them on the energetic level.
+Relationships thus become the third force that is formed out of the interaction between two or more people; relationships live their own lives, even independently of the persons who make them.
+The energy cords that we use to create intimate relationships are the energetic organs that we don’t have on the physical level, but we do have them on the energetic level.
 The direct connection of this fact to therapeutic systems is that our energy organs should also be kept healthy.
 First of all, it means recognizing, accepting and respecting their dynamics.
 And more practically, this means that interpersonal relationships are also subject to therapeutic processes.
 The transformation of the unwanted consequences of relationships is the first causal level we come across when we look for the real causes of the symptoms of our problems.
 That's why the work on the dissolution of psycho-energetic structures that we find in the energy space of the relationships must inevitably be involved in the treatment of the cause of a certain problem.

 Healthy relational cords that we create to form intimate relationships.

 Since a relationship is the third force that appears in the interaction between two persons, it can either be built by conditional or unconditional love.
-It is up to us to choose between the two, but the fact is that a so called “bad relationship” can always be transformed into a healthy one, based on unconditional support, acceptance, and tolerance.
+It is up to us to choose between the two, but the fact is that a so-called “bad relationship” can always be transformed into a healthy one, based on unconditional support, acceptance, and tolerance.
 The way to sort out our relationships is first by transforming their psycho-energy aspect and then through renewed and improved communication between the two people.
 To do this, we have to get to know the structure of an unhealthy psycho-energy connection, commonly called the limiting, or “toxic,” bond.
 Then we have to perform the procedure of transforming the toxic bond into a healthy one.
 This process can have a significant positive effect on our psycho-physical state because toxic bonds are one of the primary causes of our health problems.

 What most therapists and students of esoteric sciences don’t know is that relational cords simply have to exist because we need intimacy to develop emotionally and spiritually.
 So, it is better to be connected to people we are intimate with toxically than not at all.
 It is, of course, best to be connected healthily, but we cannot just cut the relational cords off if they are unhealthy; we have to re-create the healthy ones necessarily if we wish to retain our mental health.
 Therefore “cutting the cords that bind,” which is the procedure a lot of therapists do, is not a finished process.
 It resembles curing the infection by removing the infected organ.
 If the organ is not vital we could survive the amputation, but what does this kind of treatment make us?
 A cripple.
 The same happens with cutting the relational cords – although we would physically survive this kind of energetic surgery, it would leave us emotionally crippled.
 That’s why I would never recommend this procedure because it kills the sense of intimacy between two people.
 And having no intimate relationships at all is the shortest way to a mental institution.